-The Total Pension Liability in the December 31, 2022, actuarial valuation using following actuarial assumptions:
+The Total Pension Liability in the December 31, 2023, actuarial valuation using following actuarialassumptions:Inflation2.75%Overall payroll growth3.00%

-Inflation 2.75%

-Overall payroll growth 3.00%

-Investment Rate of Return 7.60%
+Overall payroll growth 3.00% Investment Rate of Return 7.60%

 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation to expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS's investment consultants and are based on January 2021 information for a 7-10 year time horizon.